labrodar25/Images-Crops-Association/README.md

 ## Further Future Work
 * To include the SIFT based detector as part of the CLI
 * To explore other detectors and also add them to the CLI so that the user can choose how they want to match the images.
+* To explore cluster and pairwise neural network models which would be capable of training a score function which is maximized when two same images are given as input and minimized when two different images are given as input.
+This could be done easily if the ground truth labels of related images are given for train data too.

 ## References
 [1] https://docs.opencv.org/2.4/doc/tutorials/imgproc/histograms/template_matching/template_matching.html